 - For a given integration app, Celigo can provide guidance on the order of integration flow testing.
 This is typically based on a layering approach such that the most fundamental building blocks can be created through testing and then layered one after another to give the most thorough “from scratch” testing.

 - Celigo integration apps are thoroughly tested products and used by many customers.
-You may take advantage of this by spending minimal time (if any) testing standard, out of the box field mappings.
+You may take advantage of this by spending minimal time (if any) testing standard, out-of-the-box field mappings.
 We recommend that you focus your time on validating the field mappings you have added or adjusted.

 - Allow extra time and effort for testing integration flows that have dependent logic.
 For example, have a script or workflow that is triggered when a customer record is added.